It's easy to view our brochure(s) online, simply click below, you can also have individual pages emailed to you in easy to print pdf's.

 To experience the diverse flora and fauna that can be found in Newfoundland and Labrador head to Cape St. Mary’s Ecological Reserve to see puffins and humpback whales, or Gros Morne National Park for the spectacular moose and caribou.
 Some incredible walking trails lead through these areas allowing for more intimate experiences with a wide variety of animals.
 Another favourite of ours is to visit the Newfoundland Insectarium, where you are completely surrounded by butterflies.

-Newfoundland and Labrador also host regular festivals – including music festivals and art shows throughout the year, for all the family to enjoy.
+Newfoundland and Labrador also host regular festivals for all the family to enjoy, including music festivals and art shows throughout the year.
 If you’re looking for something a little different, we recommend visiting the international Sound Symposium, St. John’s., which takes place in July.

 Our top recommendation would be to watch a sunrise from Newfoundland and Labrador, the point where the sun rises first in Canada and a magical experience.